 Anjali Patil plays Malko a mistreated tribal girl who speaks the local dialect, making things less difficult for Newton.
 She reflects a ballsy girl who knows the place and the people.
 Her act’s equally brilliant too.

-Important Messages (Spoilers)
+Important Messages from Newton (Spoilers)

 Newton movie hides a thousand messages in its countless frames.
 Whilst it forces introspection on us, it does so without going preachy.
 It brings us up to speed with a situation that requires our immediate attention – voting in a technology deprived place.